-We can use the connection between the posterior means and the Bayes factor to understand why the Bayes factor changes with the specification.
-Using the exact likelihood leads to lower posterior values of $\rho$ .
-This is because the exact likelihood leads to more precise estimates of $\mu_x$ , and therefore lower estimates of $\sigma_x$ .
-Because the posterior mean of $\rho$ is lower, the posterior mean of $\beta$ is higher, and the Bayes factor is higher.
+stand why the Bayes factor changes with the specification.
+Using the exact likelihood leads to lower posterior values of ρ .
+This is because the exact likelihood leads to more precise estimates of μ_x , and therefore lower estimates of σ_x .
+Because the posterior mean of ρ is lower, the posterior mean of β is higher, and the Bayes factor is higher.